rakina/searchable-invisible-dom/README.md

 Note that in most cases, you might not want to rely on the default event handler because it only shows the element (and it's ancestors' subtree).
 Most likely you'll want to also do make some other elements invisible, or maybe make neighboring elements not invisible etc.

-Web authors can cancel the event and do more advanced stuff like showing all previous elements, etc. as seen on the example above.
+Web authors can cancel the event and do more advanced stuff like showing elements not in the viewport, etc. as seen on the example above.
 Another good practice would be to use event delegation on the common ancestors of many invisible elements.

 ```js
 // We have just one event listener instead of N same ones!